Learning Sparse Low-Threshold Linear Classifiers

 \subsection{Convergence on Positive Labels}

 For positive labels, we show a uniform convergence result that holds for the entire class $\cH_{k,\theta}$.
 The idea of the proof technique below is as follows.
-First, following a technique in the spirit of the one given in \cite{Zhang02}, we show that the regret bound for the online learning algorithm presented in \secref{sec:online} can be used to construct a small cover of the set of loss functions parameterized by $\cH_{k,\theta}$.
+First, following a technique in the spirit of the one given by \citet{Zhang02}, we show that the regret bound for the online learning algorithm presented in \secref{sec:online} can be used to construct a small cover of the set of loss functions parameterized by $\cH_{k,\theta}$.
 Second, we convert the bound on the size of the cover to a bound on the Rademacher complexity, thus showing a uniform convergence result.
-This argument is a refinement of Dudley's entropy bound \citep{Dudley67}, which is stated in the most explicit terms in \cite{SrebroSrTe10} (Lemma A.3).
+This argument is a refinement of Dudley's entropy bound \citep{Dudley67}, which is stated in explicit terms by \citet[Lemma A.3]{SrebroSrTe10}.

 We first observe that by \thmref{thm:ueg111}, if the conditions of the theorem hold and there is $u$ such that $f_t(u)=0$ for all $t$, then